Melinda Rankin

-Melinda Rankin (March 21, 1811 – December 6/7, 1888) was a 19th-century American Presbyterian missionary, teacher, and writer.
+Melinda Rankin (March 21, 1811 – December 6/7, 1888) was an American Presbyterian missionary, teacher, and writer.
 Born in New England, she found her life work in Mexico, opening the first Protestant mission in Mexico in 1866.
 She described her experiences in a memoir, Twenty Years Among the Mexicans, A Narrative of Missionary Labor (1875).
 Rankin also established the first bilingual school in Texas, the Rio Grande Female Institute.

 Early life and education

-Melinda Rankin was born in Littleton, New Hampshire, on March 21, 1811.
-Her parents were Brigadier Gen. David Rankin (1783-1852), of Littleton, and Persis (Daniel) Rankin (d.
+Melinda Rankin was born on March 21, 1811, in Littleton, New Hampshire.
+Her parents were Brigadier Gen. David Rankin (1783–1852), of Littleton, and Persis (Daniel) Rankin (d.
 1854).
 David was born in New Hampshire, of Scotch parents, James Rankin and Margaret Wetherspoon Rankin, who had emigrated to the United States in 1776, settling in Thornton, New Hampshire.
 David and Persis married in 1808.
-Melinda's sisters -Clarissa, Mabina, Harriet, and Persis- all became teachers.
+Melinda's sisters – Clarissa, Mabina, Harriet, and Persis – all became teachers.
 Additional siblings included Elona, Chastina, David, Emily, and Ellen.

 Rankin received a good education, and was converted to Christianity at an early age.
 Almost from girlhood, she consecrated herself to a missionary's life.

 Career

-Rankin began teaching at the age of fourteen.
+Rankin began teaching at age fourteen.

 Kentucky and Mississippi

 In 1840, a call was made for missionary teachers to go to the Mississippi Valley.
 European immigration brought great numbers of Roman Catholics into that portion of the country, and American Protestantism made appeals for counteracting influences.
 To this call, Rankin responded, and went as far as Kentucky, where she remained for two years, establishing schools, then pushed her way on to Mississippi.
 The sunny South charmed her, but this merely became to her an observatory from where she looked to the regions beyond.

-At the close of the Mexican–American War (1846–1848), through officers and soldiers returning home, she learned much of the Mexican people, and their condition under a tyrannical priesthood, and her sympathy became so high that she immediately wrote articles for the papers, hoping thus to awaken an interest among the churches and missionary societies, but her appeals met with no response.
+At the close of the Mexican–American War, through officers and soldiers returning home, she learned much of the Mexican people, and their condition under a tyrannical priesthood, and her sympathy became so high that she immediately wrote articles for the papers, hoping thus to awaken an interest among the churches and missionary societies, but her appeals met with no response.
 But Mexico then was in a very unsettled state and she could not enter.
 Besides, the laws at that time positively forbade the introduction of Protestant Christianity in any form.